ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     through a combination of:

     1. A clear and compelling problem statement that resonates,
-    2. A methodlogy that may be non-trivial but still logical,
+    2. A methodology that is logical and, even better, exciting to the audience,
     3. A conclusion that is _interesting_ and potentially _relevant_ to the audience, and
-    4. Effective visual storytelling by the candidate themselves.
+    4. Effective visual storytelling employed by the candidate.

+??? question "Did I learn something new that was technical?
+Alternatively, did I see a new way of explaining an existing thing I already understood?"

+    This is especially important for senior candidates and speaks to the candidate's potential to mentor junior team members.
+    If the candidate can teach me something new or present it in a novel way that is also effective, they likely can teach others too.

-??? question "What were aesthetically pleasing aspects of the presentation, if any?"
+??? question "What were the aesthetically pleasing aspects of the presentation, if any?"

-    This question is subjective, but is of at least second order importance to me.
+    This question is subjective but important to me.
-    I would like to work with individuals who have a good sense of design and, more importantly, have the capability to execute on that design.
+    I want to work with individuals who have a good sense of design and, more importantly, can execute and bring that design to life.
+    Good aesthetics is a marker of excellence!
-    Having a pleasant presentation aesthetic,
+    A pleasant presentation aesthetic,
-    such as having pixel-perfectly aligned shapes,
+    such as pixel-perfectly aligned shapes,
-    is a second order indicator of attention to detail.
+    harmonized colors across all figures,
+    and a consistent font and font size, are second-order indicators of attention to detail, which is a general quality we want in our teammates.

 ## Scientific Knowledge

-??? summary

-    Scientific knowledge is important in our roles because it lubricates communication with scientists
-    and enables us to follow along in scientific discussions.
-    For junior candidates,
-    this may mean having a solid understanding of at least one domain of science, while senior candidates should have knowledge of multiple domains.
-    Familiarity with the experiment design process is also important, as data scientists in some fields may need to work with experimental scientists.
-    To assess scientific knowledge,
-    an interviewer might ask a candidate to describe a scientific experiment they helped to design and evaluate their response using a rubric that considers the candidate's understanding of the backing theory for the experiment, the level of detail provided about the experiment, and the limitations of the experiment design.

 Because we are a team that works with scientists, we also need to ensure that our candidates can communicate with scientists,